bxparks/rpn83p/README.md

 ## Tools and Resources

-Here is the tools and resources that I use for development on Ubuntu Linux 22.04:
+Here are the tools and resources that I used for development on Ubuntu Linux 22.04:

 - spasm-ng Z80 assembler